 Parents will always be informed of any issues that are causing concern and time is given for changes to be made before a further visit is made.

-Occasionally if for some reason the Local Authority is still concerned, and parents are unable to improve the situation, the Local Authority may issue a School Attendance Order requiring the child to become a pupil at a named school.
-This is very rare, and it will only happen if the Local Authority is not convinced that your child is receiving a suitable education.
-It is hoped that this can be overcome as a result of detailed discussions, rather than proceeding with the School Attendance Order.
+Occasionally if for some reason we are still concerned, and parents are unable to improve the situation, we may issue a school attendance order requiring the child to become a pupil at a named school.
+This is very rare, and it will only happen if we are not convinced that your child is receiving a suitable education.
+It is hoped that this can be overcome as a result of detailed discussions, rather than proceeding with the school attendance order.

 Deciding to educate your child at home is a major step.
 It is a great responsibility and requires a considerable commitment of time and energy.

 Keep your options open.
 Your child’s needs will change as they grow up, take their opinion into account.

 Take advice from those who are already following this route and ask them about the problems as well as the pleasures.

 For many parents and children, education outside the school system is an exciting challenge and a constructive and worthwhile experience.

 Clarification of terms

 Currently ‘compulsory school age’ means from the beginning of the school term after his or her 5th birthday, until he or she is able to leave school.
 A child can leave school on the last Friday in June in the school year in which they reach 16.

 Since 2013 young people have to do one of the following until the end of the academic year in which they reach the age of 17.
 This applies to any child born after 31 August 1996: